andkov/psy564/_site/index.md

 ## Prerequisites

 This is an advanced course on research methodology and statistical analysis.
 Students should have familiarity with multivariate statistical methods (e.g., multiple regression, factor analysis).
 Experience with Mplus, SAS, or R is beneficial, but not expected.
 Please contact the instructor if you have questions about these prerequisites.

-## Software

-The course will be using three programming languages: SAS, Mplus, and R.

-**SAS**   - used in slides and textbooks

-**Mplus** The University of Victoria manages a statistical server with 25 Mplus licenses available for faculty and student use.
-In addition, each of you will be identified with a particular license that will permit you to have direct consulting with the Muthen’s should this be of use during or after the course.
-If you are interested in this course and using Mplus, please familiarize yourself with the Mplus website as it contains many features that will be useful to you (www.statmodel.com).

-**R**  - support for R

 ## Important Course Policy Information